-This topic will explore how ideas around gender and sexual identity intersect with theatre and dance for young audiences.
-We want to challenge the status quo and find out how we can use performance to explore gender and sexuality with children, and whether we should.
+With this topic, artists will explore how ideas around gender and sexual identity intersect with theatre and dance for young audiences.
+We want to challenge the status quo and find out how we can use performance to explore gender and sexuality in work for children, and whether we should.

 We want to ask difficult questions concerning taboos, stereotypes and archetypes within work for children, and interrogate where the boundaries lie between what is safe, subversive or wholly inappropriate.